nponsard/ble-scan-gateway/README.md

-# Bluetooth reporter demo
+# BLE scan gateway

 This repository is a poof of concept showing how we can report the presence of BLE tags in the proximity of a MCU.

-This version is using the nRF5340dk, tested with the Thingy91X development kit.
+This version is using the nRF5340, tested with the Thingy91X development kit.

 ## Architecture